 Over the next few weeks, I want to share with you some of the interactions Jesus had with women and how we as Christian women find our value in Him alone.

 Yes, the need for women to feel validated and significant is very real–just as it is for everyone.
 But we don’t have to fight the status quo to have our needs met, nor do we have to hide our face in the sand and pretend these needs don’t exist.
 We need only turn to Jesus.

-For more encouragement from women in the Bible, check out my latest book, Just Like Us: How Biblical Women Were Just Like Us (And Why It Matters).
+For more encouragement from women in the Bible, check out my latest book, Just Like Us: Wisdom from the Women of the Bible.